 - Lemon pepper

-Tofu is one of those ingredients that can be use tons of different ways.
-Crispy tofu just as much so!
+Crispy tofu is one of those ingredients that can be used in tons of different ways.
+Here are some ideas:

-- Bowls: if you want some extra protein for your bowls, this is great.
+- Bowls.
+If you want some extra protein for your bowls, crispy baked tofu is great.
 Try my Asian quinoa tofu bowl and use this with some peanut sauce!

-- Snacks: this also makes a really great snack!
+- Snacks.
+Crispy tofu also makes a really great snack!
 Keep some in a little sealed container for a high-protein, satisfying snack.

 - Baked Coconut Tofu Tenders